 At 9am on Monday 3rd April, the Exeter & East Devon Enterprise Zone opened for business.
-The Enterprise Zone will provide business rate relief for new and growing businesses, worth up to £55,000 per business year on year, for up to 5 years.
-This will mean new business growth, new investment, new opportunities for local business and new jobs for local people.
+The Enterprise Zone provides business rate relief for new and growing businesses, worth up to £55,000 per business year on year, for up to 5 years.
+This means new business growth, new investment, new opportunities for local business and new jobs for local people.

 The Enterprise Zone designation covers four sites in East Devon.
 These are: Exeter Science Park, Skypark, Cranbrook town centre and Exeter Airport Business Park.
 The four sites are close to Exeter and have a diverse offer located just off Junction 29 of the M5, close to Exeter International Airport - just an hour from London by air, and two and a half hours by train or one hour away from Bristol airport by train or car.